stillborn333/gutenberg/docs/reference-guides/data/data-core-edit-site.md

 -   `Object`: Whether the current user can create media or not.

-### getCurrentTemplateNavigationPanelSubMenu

-Returns the current template or template part's corresponding navigation panel's sub menu, to be used with `openNavigationPanelToMenu`.

-_Parameters_

--   _state_ `Object`: Global application state.

-_Returns_

--   `string`: The current template or template part's sub menu.

 ### getCurrentTemplateTemplateParts

 Returns the template parts and their blocks for the current edited template.